simonmichael/hledger_site/Editor-configuration.md

 editor, you want that frequent task to be as pleasant and non-tedious as possible.

-So it's worth using a powerful editor, one with (eg) comfortable copy/paste, search & replace, and macros.
+So it's worth using a powerful editor, one with comfortable copy/paste, search & replace, and perhaps more advanced features like templates, abbreviations and macros.
 And, taking the time to configure it, installing any useful helpers, and learning their features.

 ## Editor modes

-For most editors there are helper modes to make editing hledger files for convenient.
+For most editors there are helper modes to make editing hledger files more convenient.
 They provide things like syntactic highlighting, formatting aids, tab completion of account names, and helpful commands.
-Using one of these modes is quite recommended.
+Using one of these modes is recommended.

-Note there are a few modes written specifically for hledger, but you should also consider the modes with "ledger" in their name, as these will also work well for the most part.
+There are modes written specifically for hledger, but also consider the modes with "ledger" in their name, as these will also work well for the most part.

 You can find the latest modes at: